wp-plugins/tracking-script-manager/readme.txt

 * Initial plugin release

 == Upgrade Notice ==

+= 1.1.1 =
+Fixed a few PHP warnings from last update

 = 1.1 =
 Major Upgrade: Allows for scripts to be added to a specific page